 In December 2011, Sempra Renewables entered into a joint venture with BP Wind Energy to develop the Flat Ridge 2 Wind Farm near Wichita, Kansas, which is expected to generate up to 419 MW of energy.
-The power output from the wind farm has been sold under three contracts for 20 to 25 year terms, including contracts with Associated Electric Cooperative, Inc. and Southwestern Electric Power Company.
-Construction began in April 2012, and we expect the project to be fully operational by the end of 2012.
-In June 2012, Sempra Renewables entered into an agreement with BP for a 51-MW expansion of Flat Ridge 2, the power output of which has been sold under a purchase power agreement with Arkansas Electric Cooperative approved by the Rural Utilities Service in April 2012.
+The power output from the wind farm has been sold under three contracts for 20 to 25 year terms, including contracts with Associated Electric Cooperative, Inc. and Southwestern Electric Power Company, and construction began in April 2012.
+In June 2012, Sempra Renewables entered into an agreement with BP Wind Energy for a 51-MW expansion of Flat Ridge 2, the power output of which has been sold under a purchase power agreement with Arkansas Electric Cooperative approved by the Rural Utilities Service in April 2012.
+We expect both the original 419-MW and 51-MW expansion of Flat Ridge 2 to be placed in service by the end of 2012.